ndesaraju/motif_extraction/README.md

 Outputs: A directory of CSV files containing the motif sequence and the specified number of nucleotides before and after.
 If it doesn't exist, the output directory will be created.

-Running the command: In terminal you should be able to type -
-\npython motif_extraction.py "/data/jaspar_redo_2019_09_06/bcd", "/data/3.24_species_only", 6, "bcd", "/data/jaspar_fm/modified/MA0212.1_bcd.jaspar" "/python_script_output"
+Running the command: In terminal you should be able to type: python motif_extraction.py "/data/jaspar_redo_2019_09_06/bcd", "/data/3.24_species_only", 6, "bcd", "/data/jaspar_fm/modified/MA0212.1_bcd.jaspar" "/python_script_output"